DongChen06/Papers/README.md

 - **Mavrogiannis, Angelos, Rohan Chandra, and Dinesh Manocha.
 "B-GAP: Behavior-Guided Action Prediction for Autonomous Navigation." arXiv preprint arXiv:2011.03748 (2020).**
 > We use a reinforcement learning-based navigation scheme that uses a proximity graph (graph convolutional network (GCN) of traffic agents and computes a safe trajectory for the ego-vehicle that accounts for aggressive driver maneuvers such as overtaking, over-speeding, weaving, and sudden lane changes.

+- **Bouton, Maxime, et al. "Reinforcement Learning with Iterative Reasoning for Merging in Dense Traffic." arXiv preprint arXiv:2005.11895 (2020).**
+> we propose a combination of reinforcement learning and game theory to learn merging behaviors.
+We design a training curriculum for a reinforcement learning agent using the concept of level-k behavior.
+This approach exposes the agent to a broad variety of behaviors during training, which promotes learning policies that are robust to model discrepancies.